Axion Dark Matter from Lepton flavor-violating Decays: Results

 We summarize our results in Fig.~\ref{fig:money}, which shows the allowed parameter space in the $\mu e$- and PMNS scenarios.
 The axion decay constant $f_a$ has been fixed to reproduce the observed relic density, solving the Boltzmann equation numerically (the results are in very good agreement with the analytical approximations in Eq.~\eqref{eq:relic}).
 For small values of $\alpha$, the required value of $f_a$ is essentially independent of $\alpha$ and shown in the upper axis in the left panel.
 In the PMNS scenario the rotation angles are large, so that a sufficient suppression of the decay rate to photons can be obtained only in a tiny fine-tuned region of parameter space where $X \approx 2.6$, leading to an accidental cancellation in the axion-photon couplings.

 Finally we comment on other two-flavor cases where the LFV axion is coupled solely to taus and muons or taus and electrons.
 In the $\tau \mu$-scenario the suppression of the photon coupling by the muon mass is sufficient in order to allow for diagonal couplings of the same order of the LFV ones, giving a largely unconstrained parameter space.
-However, the expected sensitivity from searches for LFV tau decays into axions only probes decay constants $f_a/C_{\tau \mu}$ up to $10^{8}\text{ GeV}$~\cite{Calibbi:2020jvd,Guadagnoli:2021fcj}, which is unfortunately more than an order of magnitude too low to probe axion freeze-in.
+However, the expected sensitivity from searches for LFV tau decays into axions at Belle-II only probes decay constants $f_a/C_{\tau \mu}$ up to $10^{8}\text{ GeV}$~\cite{Calibbi:2020jvd,Guadagnoli:2021fcj, Cheung:2021mol, Tenchini:2020njf}, which is unfortunately more than an order of magnitude too low to probe axion freeze-in (for prospects at a future muon collider see Ref.~\cite{Haghighat:2021djz}).
 This leaves only future X-ray telescopes to probe this scenario.
-The $\tau e$-scenario is very similar to the $\mu e$-scenario, except that the WDM bound is slightly relaxed and again the experimental prospects on tau LFV decays are to weak to probe the allowed parameter space.
+The $\tau e$-scenario is very similar to the $\mu e$-scenario, except that the WDM bound is slightly relaxed and again the experimental prospects on tau LFV decays are too weak to probe the allowed parameter space.